honeysol/copilot-js/packages/demo/README.md

 ## Installation

 1. Clone the repository
+2. Move to the root of monorepo.
-2. Install dependencies with `npm install`
+3. Install dependencies with `npm install`
+4. Build library with `npm run build`
+5. Move to the demo directory with `cd ./packages/demo`
-3. Start the development server with `npm start`
+6. Start the development server with `npm start`

 ## Usage

 1. Type a prompt in the "Instruction" textarea
+2. Input OpenAI API key. (this key is stored only in browser not sent to anywhere)
+3. Input text in the "Copilot" area.
+Press Ctrl+Enter to start completion.
-2. Copilot will generate text in the "Generated text" textarea based on the prompt
+4. Copilot will generate text in the "Generated text" textarea.
-3. Use the generated text in your project

 ## Contributing